engineer-man/piston/readme.md

 #### Versions Endpoint
 `GET /versions`
-This endpoint takes no input and returns a JSON array of the currently installed languages.

-Truncated response sample:
+This endpoint will return the supported languages along with the current version and aliases.
+To execute code for a particular language using the `/execute` endpoint, either the name or one of the aliases must be provided.
 ```json
 HTTP/1.1 200 OK
 Content-Type: application/json